Remote Work

 Resource Description

-Avaya IX Workplace (phone) Forward calls for your VCU phone number to your computer or cell phone.
+Avaya Workplace (Phone) Forward calls for your VCU phone number to your computer or cell phone.

-Google Chrome Create profiles to maintain separate profiles between personal and work for bookmarks and saved passwords.
+Google Chrome Create and maintain profiles across devices for bookmarks and saved passwords.

-Google Drive Access, organize, collaborate, and share all your files, including sensitive data, from any device, anywhere.
+Google Drive Access, organize, collaborate, and safely share files (including sensitive data) from any device, anywhere.

 Resource Description Category